lorforlinux/docs.beagleboard.io/boards/beagleconnect/freedom/demos-and-tutorials/using-arduino-zephyr-template.rst

 .. note::

-    If you are following the steps from the beginning then above command will work.
+    Only if you are following the steps from the beginning then the above command will work.
-    Otherwise make sure that you are in ``arduino-workspace`` directory and setup virtual environment using command ``source .venv/bin/activate``.
+    Otherwise, make sure that you are in the ``arduino-workspace`` directory and setup virtual environment using command ``source .venv/bin/activate``.

 Flash BeagleConnect Freedom